 If you find gaps, document them and address them systematically — preferably with support from a compliance consultant who knows the mortgage market.
 The FCA does not require perfection, but it does require that firms take a proactive approach to identifying and resolving weaknesses in their processes.

 And if the gaps you find are structural — if your system simply can't produce what's needed — then the right conversation is about whether your case management software is fit for purpose.
+If you are also weighing up whether going directly authorised versus staying as an appointed representative changes your compliance obligations, that decision is worth understanding before you invest in new infrastructure.

 We've put together a one-page checklist that covers the key requirements across MCOB, SYSC 9, and Consumer Duty — formatted so you can work through it case by case or use it to assess your current system.
 Download the checklist here (no email required).